 Few symptoms are more alarming than chest pain.
 In the minds of many people, chest pain equals heart pain.
 And while many other conditions can cause chest pain, cardiac disease is so common - and so dangerous - that the symptom of chest pain should never be dismissed out of hand as being insignificant.

 "Chest pain" is an imprecise term.
 It is often used to describe any pain, pressure, squeezing, choking, numbness or any other discomfort in the chest, neck, or upper abdomen, and is often associated with pain in the jaw, head, or arms.
 It can last from less than a second to days or weeks, can occur frequently or rarely, and can occur sporadically or predictably.
-This description of chest pain is obviously very vague, and as you might expect, many medical conditions aside from heart disease can produce symptoms like this.
+This kind of variability can make it challenging to determine when chest pain is actually signalling a serious problem - which is why you should get help from a medical professional if you have chest pain.

 Palpitations, an unusual awareness of the heartbeat, is an extremely common symptom.
 Most people who complain of palpitations describe them either as "skips" in the heartbeat (that is, a pause, often followed by a particularly strong beat,) or as periods of rapid and/or irregular heartbeats.